Salt trick for men: does it work for ED?

 Talk with your partner

-A 2023 review discussed how these anxieties could sometimes lead to lower self-esteem and strained romantic relations.
-Thankfully, the review also shares some advice to address these anxieties, like educating yourself on the causes of ED, encouraging partners to learn about ED, and emphasizing the importance of showing support and understanding.
+According to a 2023 review, these anxieties can sometimes lead to lower self-esteem and strained romantic relations.
+Thankfully, the review also offers some advice to address these challenges and hopefully alleviate symptoms:

 Follow a consistent exercise routine

-Everyone knows that a regular workout routine can have positive effects on your health—but what you might not know is it could help improve erectile function too.
+Maintaining a regular workout routine can have positive effects on not just your overall health, but your erectile function, too.

-One quick run on the treadmill won’t do the trick though; a more consistent workout regimen is in order.
-A 2023 review and meta-analysis showed that participants who saw erectile improvement had spent 30 to 60 minutes on aerobic exercises 3–5 times per week.
-Similarly, a 2018 study indicated that aerobic exercise—defined in this study as 40 minutes of aerobic exercise four times a week for six months—can be helpful for people whose ED stems from obesity, lack of physical activity, and hypertension.
+A 2023 review and meta-analysis showed that participants who saw erectile improvement had spent 30–60 minutes on aerobic exercises 3–5 times per week.
+Similarly, a 2018 study suggests that aerobic exercise — defined in this study as 40 minutes of aerobic exercise four times a week for six months — can be helpful for people whose ED stems from obesity, lack of physical activity, and hypertension.

 Consider prescription treatments

-Viagra has continued to be a proven and effective treatment for ED ever since it was approved by the US Food and Drug Administration (FDA) for ED in 1998.
-If you are experiencing ED symptoms, Viagra—or Cialis, a similarly safe and effective ED drug—are likely worthwhile alternatives over untested and potentially unsafe at-home treatments like the salt trick for men.
+Viagra has continued to be a proven and effective treatment for ED ever since it was approved by the FDA for ED in 1998.
+If you are experiencing ED symptoms, Viagra — or Cialis, a similarly safe and effective ED drug — are likely worthwhile alternatives over untested and potentially unsafe at-home treatments like the salt trick for men.

 If price is a concern, generic versions of these medications are available.
 Sildenafil (generic Viagra) and tadalafil (generic Cialis) contain the same active ingredient as the brand-name alternatives and are priced at just a few dollars per pill.